carpentries-lab/good-enough-practices/episodes/07-manuscripts.md

 taking advantage of automatic file versioning and shared editing.

-> ## Approaching your next manuscript
+> ## Discussion: Approaching your next manuscript (7 mins)
-> __Discussion__
 >
-> Discuss on a collaborative document:
+> In groups, discuss:
 >
-> * What tools have you used before to write manuscripts?
-> * What's gone wrong with collaborative manuscripts you've been involved with in the past?
+> * What's the next manuscript you'll work on, and who with?
-> * Which of the above approaches do you feel most comfortable with?
+> * Which approaches will you use to collaborate on this next manuscript?
-> * What skills taught in this lesson would you apply to text-based writing under version control?
+{: .challenge}

 ## Supplementary Materials